Victorian Amateur Championship: History

 In 1894 the Melbourne Golf Club (later Royal Melbourne) founded the "Victorian Golf Cup" open to "all amateurs in Australasia".
 The Victorian Golf Cup rapidly established itself as the most important tournament in Australia, and was regarded as the Amateur Championship of Australia.
-The Australian Golf Union was formed in 1898 and organised their first championship meeting at Royal Sydney Golf Club in May 1899, the main event being the Amateur Championship.
-Although the Victorian Golf Cup continued in 1899, the Amateur Championship at the AGU championship immediately replaced it as the Amateur Championship of Australia.
+The Australian Golf Union was formed in 1898 and organised its first championship meeting at Royal Sydney Golf Club in May 1899, the main event being the Amateur Championship.
+Although the Victorian Golf Cup continued in 1899, the Amateur Championship at the AGU championship immediately replaced it with the Amateur Championship of Australia.
 Despite some initial confusion, the Victorian Golf Cup became established as the Amateur Championship of Victoria.
-In 1897 and 1898, the Victorian Golf Cup had been played as a 72-hole stroke-play event and the same format was used in 1899.
+In 1897 and 1898, the Victorian Golf Cup was played as a 72-hole stroke-play event, and the same format was used in 1899.
 Jim Howden was the winner, by 3 strokes, with a score of 354.

 Jim Howden won again in 1900, followed by Walter Carre Riddell in 1901, who finished 19 strokes ahead of the runner-up.
 In 1902 Royal Melbourne hosted the AGU championship meeting for the first time.
 No separate Victorian championship was arranged, the winner of the Australian Amateur simultaneously becoming the champion of Victoria and holder of the Victorian Golf Cup.
 Hugh MacNeil, a Scottish-born New Zealander who had recently moved to Sydney was the winner with a score of 328.
 There was tie for second place between Peter Anderson and Walter Carre Riddell, and a short 8-hole playoff was arranged to determine the winner of the second prize, Riddell winning by a stroke.
 Riddell won for the second time in 1903, this time by 27 strokes.

 Michael Scott, the youngest son of the Earl of Eldon, had emigrated to Australia in about 1900 but had played little golf until 1904.
 Scott immediately showed that he was one of the leading golfers in Australia, winning the inaugural Australian Open and, later in 1904, the Victorian championship.
 He would eventually win all six Victorian championships that he played in, from 1904 to 1910, before his permanent return to the United Kingdom in 1911.
 He didn't compete in 1906, having made returned to the UK, enabling Riddell to win the event for a third time.
 William Bruce, an ex-Test cricketer, was the runner-up in 1905, having taken up golf after his cricketeting career had ended.
 Norman Brookes was the runner-up in 1906.
 He was better known as a tennis player, winning Wimbledon twice, in 1907 and 1914.
 There was another tie for second place in 1908 between Brookes and Audley Lemprière, Lemprière winning a 4-hole playoff to take the second prize.